apoleon33/M-A-P/README.md

 ## Installation

-### prerequisites :
+### Prerequisites :
-you need to have those 3 installed:
+You need to have those 3 installed:
 1. node.js/npm
 2. python/pip
 3. bash

-### automatic install
+### Automatic install

 ```sh
 curl -s https://raw.githubusercontent.com/apoleon33/M-A-P/main/install.sh | sh
  ```

-### manual install
+### Manual install

 ```sh
 git clone --recursive https://github.com/apoleon33/M-A-P.git && cd M-A-P
  ```

-then you will have to install the needed python packages :
+Then you will have to install the needed python packages :
 (once you cd in M-A-P)
 ```sh
 pip install -r requirements.txt
  ```
- then you will have to install the required npm packages:
+Once its done you will have to install the required npm packages:
  (once you are in M-A-P/src/front)
  ```sh
 npm install